geminigrass/FilmLens/README.md

 ```

 ### Data Source:

+1.Manor Cinema

+2.Rotten Tommato

+3.A file downloaded from the Internet.

+For detailed description, please refer to workbook.xlsx under DataFile folder.

 ### Assumptions:
 One big issue in real word situation is that movies can have the same name.